The Abolition of Britain: Critical reception

 Alan Cowell, in a mostly critical review in The New York Times, stated "in the 1950s and 60s, Britain was a gentler, more deferential place; the churches were better attended; children did give up their bus seats to adults; and a generation was nurtured on a history of wartime victory and imperial grandeur that had yet to be derided as myth or oppression".
 However, Cowell questioned the "Canute-like subtext" of the book that "the destructive forces of television, McDonald's and American popular culture could have been held back".
 In The Weekly Standard, another US publication, Jonathan Foreman wrote that "at its best this book combines superb reporting (especially about the hijacking of education by frustrated leftists) with a heartbreaking analysis of one of the strangest revolutions in history.
 And in many ways it is the most important of the torrent of books that have dealt with the crisis of British identity".
 However, Foreman added that the book suffered from "cranky fogeyism", and he was particularly critical of both the chapter analysing the Chatterley trial and the premise that satirical television and radio programmes of the late 1950s and early 1960s contributed towards destroying British national unity.
+For the World Socialist Web Site, Julie Hyland wrote that the book was "akin to wading through a foul smelling sewer.
+It is packed with prejudice, puerile amalgams and gaping inconsistencies."

+A 2025 profile of Hitchens in Cherwell, a student newspaper at the University of Oxford, was critical of the book: "The weaknesses of The Abolition of Britain, as a polemic, are fundamental ones which can be inferred even from its title.
+"Abolition" stresses that such things as the treatment of single parents or the availability of contraception were the result of deliberate campaigns for change; he [Hitchens] does not think that these changes might have happened naturally over time.
+Moreover, the focus specifically on "Britain" overlooks the fact that such inventions as colour television or the contraceptive pill were worldwide phenomena, by no means exclusive to this country."